fkinos/ffkkinos.com/content/projects/formatting_tables.md

 Y    | INCOME | 25.0 | 2024-04-18T00:00:00
 ```

-The data is expected to be a list of lists, each element in the lists will become a column.
+the data is expected to be a list of lists, each element in the lists will become a column.

-## Optional Parameters
+## optional parameters

-There are a few optional parameters to change the behavior of the `format-table` function.
+there are a few optional parameters to change the behavior of the `format-table` function.

-### Column Labels
+### column labels

-The `:column-label` parameter allows us to specify a label for each column in the table.
+the `:column-label` parameter allows us to specify a label for each column in the table.

-It expects a list of strings, the first string will label the first column, and so on.
+it expects a list of strings, the first string will label the first column, and so on.

 ```
 * (defparameter +data+